 Always begin with a gentle cleanser to remove impurities, makeup, sunscreen and more.
 Also, ensure that the cleanser you choose is a gentle one that will not remove your skin’s natural hydration.

 If you’re looking for a gentle cleanser which will also reduce melanin production, consider buying The Moms Co.’s natural vitamin C face wash.
-This alcohol and chemical free face wash will also ensure to not cause any inflammation on your skin.
+This alcohol and chemical-free face wash will also ensure to not cause any inflammation on your skin.

 Apply A Hydrating Toner

 Toner hydrates your skin and keeps the pH level in balance.
-Incorporating a vitamin C-enriched toner in your skincare routine will help with reducing melanin production and pigmentation.
+Incorporating a vitamin C-enriched toner in your skincare routine will help with reducing melanin production and pigmentation

 Exfoliate Twice A Week

-Include mild exfoliation in your regimen 2-3 times per week to remove dead skin cells and promote healthy cell turnover.
-The Moms Co.’s natural green tea face scrub can be a great addition to your skin care routine if you are looking for a gentle exfoliant.
-It is formulated with black sand and five plant AHAs that help in cleaning your pores and stimulate collagen to give you a supple and radiant look.
+It can be a great addition to your skincare routine if you are looking for a gentle exfoliant.
+It is formulated with black sand and five plant AHAs that help clean your pores and stimulate collagen to give you a supple and radiant look.

 Treat With A Serum